-1. Disconnect the IR cable from the IR board connector.
+1. Disconnect the IR cable and the two T6 screws on the IR board.
+Lift the IR board from its mounting bracket.

-2. Using a Torx T6 screwdriver, remove the two IR board screws.
-Remove the IR board from its mounting bracket.
+2. Using a Torx T6 screwdriver, remove the two IR board mounting screws.
+Remove the IR board mounting bracket from the logic board.